There are so many examples of symmetry in nature, from the perfectly matched halves of a leaf down to the tiny perfectly symmetrical snowflake.

 Not only did we explore symmetry, but we also explored the concept of warm and cool colors.

-Keep reading to find out how we made our Symmetry Butterfly with Warm and Cool Colors.
+Keep reading to find out how we made our Butterfly Symmetry Art with Warm and Cool Colors.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.